Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Experiments

 \textbf{Visualization of learned representations.} Figure~\ref{fig:viz_features} shows that our semantic-aware visual feature extraction framework produces more separable hierarchical representations across all taxonomic levels compared to ProTeCt.
 The clearer inter-class boundaries and compact intra-class distributions demonstrate the effectiveness of our method in extracting coarse-to-fine visual features that align with the hierarchical text structure, validating our tree-based alignment approach.

 \textbf{Visualization of attention maps.} We use GradCAM \citep{selvaraju2017gradcam} to visualize the attention maps generated by our model to analyze its behavior across different taxonomic levels.
-As shown in Figure \ref{fig:viz_attn}, when aligned with text prompts at different granularities, our model attends to distinct visual regions for the same image.
-For instance, when distinguishing at the class level (e.g., mammal), the model focuses on features like fur, while at the genus level (e.g., ailuropoda), it shifts attention to facial characteristics.
+As shown in Figure~\ref{fig:viz_attn}, when aligned with text prompts at different granularities, our model attends to distinct visual regions for the same image.
+For instance, when distinguishing at the class level (\textit{e.g.}, mammal), the model focuses on features like fur, while at the genus level (\textit{e.g.}, ailuropoda), it shifts attention to facial characteristics.
 This confirms that our semantic-aware feature extraction framework adaptively captures the most relevant visual cues for each taxonomic level, generating appropriate hierarchical features for alignment.
-We provide detailed explanations for visualizations in Appendix~\ref{append:vis_attn}.
+See Appendices~\ref{append:vis_attn} and \ref{append_viz_for_artifact} for more details.